DJ-66/todo/README.md

 # todo
 # To-Do Command-Line Tool in golang

-Usage: navigate to todo/cmd/todo file issue ./todo -h  for help screen
+Usage: navigate to todo/cmd/todo dir and
+issue ./todo -h  for help screen

 Also be sure to delete .todo.json file before running